joe-tom/hodl/README.md

 ## FAQ
 ### Where does the data come from?
 Any realtime data comes from the CoinMarketCap API.
-The inital 30 day sync data once the server starts uses the CyrptoCompare Historical API.
+The inital 30 day sync data uses the CyrptoCompare Historical API.
 ### Why are you doing this?
 It's fun.